Social services

 Social services are a range of public services intended to provide support and assistance towards particular groups, which commonly include the disadvantaged.
-They may be provided by individuals, private and independent organisations, or administered by a government agency.
+They may be provided by individuals, private and independent organizations, or administered by a government agency.
 Social services are connected with the concept of welfare and the welfare state, as countries with large welfare programs often provide a wide range of social services.
 Social services are employed to address the wide range of needs of a society.
 Prior to industrialisation, the provision of social services was largely confined to private organisations and charities, with the extent of its coverage also limited.
 Social services are now generally regarded globally as a 'necessary function' of society and a mechanism through which governments may address societal issues.

 The provision of social services by governments is linked to the belief of universal human rights, democratic principles, as well as religious and cultural values.
 The availability and coverage of social services varies significantly within societies.
-The main groups which social services is catered towards are: families, children, youths, elders, women, the sick and the disabled.
-Social services consists of facilities and services such as: public education, welfare, infrastructure, mail, libraries, social work, food banks, universal health care, police, fire services, public transportation and public housing.
+The main groups which social services is catered toward are: families, children, youths, elders, women, the sick, and the disabled.
+Social services consists of facilities and services such as: public education, welfare, infrastructure, mail, libraries, social work, food banks, universal health care, police, fire services, public transport and public housing.

 Characteristics

-The term ‘social services’ is often substituted with other terms such as social welfare, social protection, social assistance, social care and social work, with many of the terms overlapping in characteristics and features.
-What is considered a ‘social service’ in a specific country is determined by its history, cultural norms, political system and economic status.
-The most central aspects of social services include education, health services, housing programs and transport services.
+The term 'social services' is often substituted with other terms such as social welfare, social protection, social assistance, social care and social work, with many of the terms overlapping in characteristics and features.
+What is considered a 'social service' in a specific country is determined by its history, cultural norms, political system and economic status.
+The most central aspects of social services include education, health services, housing programs, and transport services.
 Social services can be both communal and individually based.
-This means that they may be implemented to provide assistance to the community broadly, such as economic support for unemployed citizens, or they may be administered specifically considering the need of an individual - such as foster homes.
+This means that they may be implemented to provide assistance to the community broadly, such as economic support for unemployed citizens, or they may be administered specifically considering the need of an individual – such as foster homes.
 Social services are provided through a variety of models.
 Some of these models include: